amperity/amperity-docs/amperity_reference/source/courier_groups.rst

 What a courier group does:

 #.
-Logically organizes a list of couriers into a group that shares the same schedule and workflow.
+Logically organizes a list of couriers and bridges into a group that shares the same schedule and workflow.
 #.
 Allows for each courier to be assigned schedule variance via wait times and offsets.
 #.
 Enables both automatic and ad hoc runs of couriers.
 #.
 Polls each data source associated with a courier in the group to determine if data is ready to be pulled to Amperity.
 #.
+Syncs tables shared within any configured bridges.
+#.
 Pulls source data into Amperity.
 #.
 Runs Stitch and generates a Customer 360, if configured.
 #.
 Runs downstream activations (orchestrations, campaigns, Profile API index refreshes), if configured.

 What a courier group needs:

 #.
-One (or more) couriers.
+One (or more) couriers, or one (or more) bridges.
 #.
 A schedule.
 #.
 A run type.
 #.
 Configuration for wait times and offsets to help ensure that all files assigned to the courier group have a time window that is large enough to complete data collection.